 "During class visits and [through] relationships at Rockbridge we see an organization that strengthens and encourages the student body with the love that a full understanding of in loco parentis brings." -- Rockbridge parent

 The application is online.
 Please submit one application for each student seeking admission.
 There is a $85 non-refundable application fee per applicant for the first two applicants, and $25 for any additional applicants in one family.
 Once a family has created an account, they will have a checklist that guides them through the steps necessary to complete the application.

-Upon submission of a complete application, application fee, and supporting materials, a family interview will be arranged.
+Upon submission of a complete application, application fee, and supporting materials, a family interview using an online video platform will be arranged.
 Both parents and the applicant(s) are to attend the interview.